Accessibility Evaluation

 Outcome: Failed

-Findings: On page colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-…, some text is shown in the video, for example around 1:19 and 3:24.
+Findings: On page https://colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-providing-a-model-for-the-future, some text is shown in the video, for example around 1:19 and 3:24.
 There is no transcript of the video, nor is there a voice-over narrating what is on the screen.
 Thus, people who cannot see the video and depend on a screen reader or the audio track may not know what is shown in the video.
 Put this and other visual information in a transcript.
 Or use an additional audio track to also comply with success criterion 1.2.5.

-This issue also occurs on page colour-of-money.co.uk/articles/2021/five-moments-to-remember-from-the-annual-meeting-2021.
+This issue also occurs on page https://colour-of-money.co.uk/articles/2021/five-moments-to-remember-from-the-annual-meeting-2021.

 1.2.4 Captions (Live) (Level AA)